isabella232/Deploy-Scripts/Continuum/ReadMe.md

 	<tbody>
 		<tr>
 			<td bgcolor="#ffffcc">
-				<p><strong>NOTE:</strong> This document is specific to deploying the OpenDNS Roaming Client on 	Windows client operating systems,  such as Windows 7 or 8.
-OpenDNS does not support the installation of the Roaming Client on Windows Server operating systems as it has not been tested and is not supported.
-A complete list of prerequisites are available <a href="https://support.opendns.com/entries/22198613-roaming-client-installation-setup-guide-prerequisites	">here</a>.</p>
+				<p><strong>NOTE:</strong> This document is specific to deploying the OpenDNS Roaming Client on Windows client operating systems,  such as Windows 8 or 10.
+OpenDNS does not support the installation of the Roaming Client on Windows Server operating systems.
+A complete list of prerequisites are available <a href="https://support.opendns.com/entries/22198613-roaming-client-installation-setup-guide-prerequisites">here</a>.
+This document assumes you've read these prerequisistes and have opened the appropriate firewall ports</p>
 			</td>
 		</tr>
 	</tbody>
 </table>
 </div>
 Continuum provides the ability to create script templates to deploy products that are not built-in to Continuum’s RMM tool.
 This document provides the instructions to configure a template  to deploy the OpenDNS Roaming Client to your customer's computers.
-Although it is possible to simply create a single script and update it with customer information each time it's run, we recommend creating a deployment template for each individual customer with a naming convention such as ___%Client Name% OpenDNS Client Deployment___.
+We recommend creating a deployment script for each individual customer with a naming convention such as %Client Name% OpenDNS Client Deployment.
 This will allow easy deployment to customers in the future and allow scheduling of installs.

 <div>
 <table style="align:center"><colgroup><col width="624" /></colgroup>
 	<tbody>
 		<tr>
-			<td bgcolor="#ccffff">This document assumes that you have read the prerequisites for the Roaming Client and all necessary firewall ports have been opened as documented in <a href="https://support.opendns.com/entries/22198613">this support article.</a>  Please note that all customer Internal Domains must be entered first before deploying the Roaming Client.
+			<td bgcolor="#ccffff">Please note that all customer Internal Domains must be entered first before deploying the Roaming Client.
 Failure to do so will cause problems with accessing internal resources.
 This is done in the Dashboard by navigating to Configuration > System Settings > Internal Domains.
 For details about what needs to be in this list, please see <a href="https://support.opendns.com/entries/22365052">this support article</a>.
 			</td>
 		</tr>
 	</tbody>